ohinai/mimpy/docs/intro.rst

 users to first validate models against simple rectangular grids, and then move on to more complex problems.

-Mimpy is organized into three main parts:
+Mimpy follows a very simple organization through out, just remember the three "m"s:

 - **mesh**: A representation of general polyhedral meshes and some basic operations on them.
-- **matrix** : The discretization matrices used for solving the equations.
+- **matrix** : The linear systems of equations produced from the MFD discretization.
 - **model**: Physical problems such as single-phase flow, the transport equation and two-phase flow.

 For more information on the software, check out the :ref:`codeoverview`.